rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 We can now represent this graphically as a solution space, which shows us all the possible input combinations.
-On the x-axis we have the fossil fuel generator capacity, and on the y-axis we have the PV cells generation capacity.
+On the x-axis we have the fossil fuel generator capacity, and on the y-axis we have the capacity of a PV plant.
 Any point within the solution space is a possible solution, and using linear optimization, we will find the optimum.

 .. image:: ../images/slide_1.png